hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert-by-example.md

 must be valid according to it.
 - The underlying driving table should not implement primary key auto-generation logic such as `IDENTITY`.

-The rules to decide if it's possible vary from database to database so it's important to read the database documentation for each specific case.

 ## Example